-Gone are the days when ordering a vegetarian meal drew the expectation of a plate of steamed vegetables or a green salad landing on your table.
+The vegan dining scene has flourished during the past few years.
+Gone are the days when ordering a vegetarian or vegan meal drew the expectation of a plate of steamed vegetables or a green salad landing on your table.
 Nor is it just about tofu and tempeh.
-Now your dining preference may be vegan, lactose free, or even paleo (to name a few)!
+Now your dining preference may be vegan, lactose free, or keto (to name a few)!
 The best vegetarian restaurants show us the importance of the freshest locally sourced ingredients, clever food combinations and excellent cooking techniques.
 Here’s a selection of vegetarian and vegan-friendly food establishments on the Gold Coast (in no particular order):

 Cardamom Pod Brickworks (Vegetarian; vegan and GF on request) 3/3 Brolga Ave, Southport Ph: 0424 251 008